rust-lang/rust/text/1216-bang-type.md

 # Unresolved questions

 `!` has a unique impl of any trait whose only items are non-static methods.
-It would be nice if there was a way a to automate the creation of these impls.
+It would be nice if there was a way to automate the creation of these impls.
 Should `!` automatically satisfy any such trait?
 This RFC is not blocked on resolving this question if we are willing to accept backward-incompatibilities in questionably-valid code which tries to call trait methods on diverging